FREE SHIPPING ON RETAIL ORDERS OVER $49! (US Only)

 Here’s what’s really shocking: cavities happen a lot more often than we think.

-According to a study by the CDC, 1 in every 5 Americans has an untreated cavity in their mouths.
+According to a study by the CDC, 1 in every 5 Americans has an untreated cavity in their mouth.
 And people ages 20 to 44 have the highest rate of untreated cavities, at 25 percent.

 When you multiply cavity concerns across all members of your family, that’s a lot of money that could wind up with your dentist.
 Your dentist is nice and all, but wouldn’t you rather keep that money in your own pocket?